netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

-Regardless of whether a server declares the Versioned Nodes or not, the set of Versioned Nodes in the server's YANG tree MUST remain constant, except at system redefining events, such as software upgrades or entitlement installations or removals.
+Regardless of whether a server declares the Versioned Nodes or not, the set of Versioned Nodes in the server's YANG tree MUST remain constant, except at system redefining events, such as software upgrades or entitlement (a.k.a. "license") installations or removals.

 The server returning txid values for the Versioned Nodes MUST ensure that the txid values are changed every time there has